 - Whats in Tesla’s pipeline for 2021

 What are analysts forecasting for Tesla stock moving into 2021/22?

-The price targets from analysts at large institutions can provide investors deeper insight into the current “smart money” consensus.
-According to CNN data, across the board of 32 analysts the median 12 month price target is $733.00.
-The price targets range significantly, with higher end targets suggesting prices as high as $1,200 and lows at $67 a share.
+Firstly, the price targets from analysts at larger institutions can provide investors deeper insight into the current “smart money” consensus.
+According to CNN data, across the board of 32 analysts the median 12 month price target is $768.00.
+The price targets range significantly, with higher end targets suggesting targets as high as $1,471 and lows at $67 a share.
 With such a large differential between price targets, analysing recent targets from institutions will shed more light on Tesla’s 12 month outlook.
 The following key price targets from large institutions are listed below:

-- Mizuho 4/26/2021 – analyst Vijay Rakesh boosted the firms 12 month price target to $820 a share which suggests an upside potential of 11.2% from the current trading price.
+- Mizuho 4/26/2021 – analyst Vijay Rakesh boosted the firms 12 month price target to $820 a share.
+The target represents an upside of 43.85% from the current trading price.

-- Wedbush 4/9/2021 – analyst Daniel Ives boosted the firms 12 month price target to $1,000 a share which suggests an upside potential of 35% from the current trading price.
+- Wedbush 4/9/2021 – analyst Daniel Ives boosted the firms 12 month price target to $1,000 a share.
+This illustrates an upside potential of 75.40% from the current trading price.
 Ives boosted the 12 month price target after delivery numbers for Q1 were released.
 The analyst noted the company could exceed 850,000 vehicles deliveries for the year based on current demand.

 Ark Invest sets $3,000 price target for Tesla stock by 2025